-Two planets dominated trade in the Slice - along the northern edge, Alsakan; along the southern edge, Corellia - and the two trade superpowers constantly competed to gain control of as many worlds in the middle as possible.
+Two planets dominated trade in the Slice: along the northern edge, Alsakan; along the southern edge, Corellia.
+The two trade superpowers constantly competed to gain control of as many worlds in the middle as possible.
 Near 17,000 BBY, Alsakan led a coalition along the Perlemian Trade Route in an effort to block the so-called Grand Companies - some of the most powerful trading companies in the Slice - from moving further into the southern, resource-rich area.
 Duros merchants, backed by the Republic, clashed with Alsakan warships in a series of battles known as the First Alsakan Conflict.
 The Republic emerged victorious in 16,700 BBY when their Bureau of Ships and Services - the ultra-powerful bureaucratic organization that regulated interstellar ships - threatened to withhold vital access to the entire network of hyperspace beacons from the Alsakan if they continued.
-Since the loss of that access would have been the death knell of Alsakan trade, they acquiesced; the conflict, however, had the lasting impact of bringing to an end the Expansionist Period and ushering in its place what historians refer to as the Indecta Era.
-This Era was marked by small-scale strife - including further conflict centered around the Alsakans - as well as the use of assassin droids by the Judicial Department of the Republic.
+Since the loss of that access would have been the death knell of Alsakan trade, they acquiesced.
+The conflict, however, had the lasting impact of bringing the Expansionist Period to an end and ushering in its place what historians refer to as the Indecta Era.
+This era was marked by small-scale strife - including further conflict centered around the Alsakans - as well as the use of assassin droids by the Judicial Department of the Republic.

 * Alsakan Conflicts

 Following the end of the Expansionist Period, the Republic enjoyed almost 10,000 years of relative stability - there was fighting, of course, but nothing on a galactic scale.
 This changed in 7,003 BBY.
-In that year, a group of Jedi who had delved deep into their studies of the Force, including those of the Legions of Lettow and the use of the Force in creating life, began to chafe under the rule of the Jedi Council.
+In that year, a group of Jedi who had delved deep into their studies of the Force and its use in creating life, including those of the Legions of Lettow, began to chafe under the rule of the Jedi Council.
 Led by such now-infamous Jedi as Ajunta Pall, this sect was exiled from the main body and began the Second Great Schism.

-This sect of fallen Jedi knew they were weaker than their former brethren, so they used dark side magic to create an army of abominations - such as Korriban zombies and the fearsome Leviathan - to fight by their side.
+This sect of fallen Jedi knew they were weaker than their former brethren, so they used Dark Side magic to create an army of abominations - such as Korriban zombies and the fearsome Leviathan - to fight by their side.
 Even with these monstrosities, however, the Dark Jedi were pushed back.
-Their final battle was fought on the planet Corbos, with heavy losses on the Dark Jedi side.
-The survivors were exiled from known Republic space, and they eventually ended up on the planets Korriban and Ziost - a momentous event in the history of what we now know as the Sith that will be covered in more detail in the next course in this sequence.
+Their final battle was fought on the planet Corbos, with heavy losses on the side of the Dark Jedi.
+The survivors were exiled from known Republic space and eventually ended up on the planets Korriban and Ziost - a momentous event in the history of what we now know as the Sith that will be covered in more detail in the next course in this sequence.

 As you see, the Old Republic very quickly solidified into the form we know today through strife and conflict.
 The Jedi Order also has had numerous conflicts throughout its existence, and its history and that of the Republic becomes increasingly more intertwined as we get closer to the modern day.
 When you feel comfortable with the material covered, you may begin your examination.
 Good luck.